 Here are some tips that can help you and your baby make an easier transition:

 The first solid foods given to infants are usually iron-fortified infant cereals.
 They are easier to digest and help meet your baby's iron requirements.
 Try to start with rice cereal.
 Cereal should be thin at first—one part cereal to four parts breast milk or infant formula.
-Your baby will be ready for thicker cereal when he develops eating skills.
+Your baby will be ready for thicker cereal as eating skills develop..

 Do not use cow's milk to mix cereal because it lacks important nutritional elements, such as iron and vitamin C and may be difficult for babies to digest until after one year of age.
 Give only about one teaspoon of cereal twice a day, at first, and then gradually increase to two or three tablespoons twice a day.
 Other grain products such as rice, soft breads, cooked pasta, and teething biscuits can be added a little later.

 Signs of food allergy may include:

 Extreme and life-threatening allergic reactions include difficulty breathing, swelling in the throat, decreased blood pressure, and passing out.

-When your baby is able to make chewing motions and teeth appear, he will be able to eat mashed or finely chopped foods.
-When your baby gets more teeth and wants to feed himself (usually between the ages of 9-12 months), you can introduce finger foods such as cooked vegetables and soft fruit without seeds or peel.
+Your baby will be able to eat mashed or finely chopped foods when you see teeth appear and detect chewing motions.
+As teeth grow in, you can introduce finger foods, such as cooked vegetables and soft fruit without seeds or peel.